 3. Stocking up On Rosemary

-Rosemary is a common herbal remedy for poor memory, and just the scent of it can enhance prospective memory—the type associated with organizing future events and making plans.
+Rosemary is a common herbal remedy for poor memory, and just the scent of it can enhance prospective memory!
+This is the type of memory associated with organizing future events and making plans.
 There is evidence that drinking rosemary tea can also help to give your memory a bit of extra power.
-You can make this tea by adding just a single teaspoon of rosemary to a cup of boiling water, and if you don’t like the taste then try adding a bit of sweet honey to improve the flavor.
+You can make this tea by adding just a single teaspoon of rosemary to a cup of boiling water.
+If you don’t like the taste then try adding a bit of sweet honey to improve the flavor.

 4. Talking to Intelligent People

 Fascinating new research on the socially contagious nature of habits indicates that you can become more reflective, logical and creative just by spending time with people who exemplify these virtues.
-Try to regularly push conversation past the superficial, too, and make the effort to keep your brain active by debating current affairs or other thought-provoking topics.
+Try to regularly push conversation past the superficial, too.
+Make the effort to keep your brain active by debating current affairs or other thought-provoking topics.
 When conversation stays on the surface, your brain isn’t challenged or excited in the ways that promote growth.